-To apply for a five-year substitute license:
+To apply for a Five-Year Long-Term Substitute license:

-- Applicant must have completed an approved educator preparation program and has previously held a Wisconsin educator license; or
+- Applicant must have completed an approved educator preparation program and has previously held a Wisconsin educator license; OR

-- Applicant must have completed an approved educator preparation program and is eligible to hold a Wisconsin educator license; or
+- Applicant must have completed an approved educator preparation program and is eligible to hold a Wisconsin educator license; OR

 - Applicant has completed an approved educator preparation program outside of Wisconsin and holds an equivalent license from that state.